 The Feis Temro at the Hill of Tara was one of the most famous Samhain harvest festivals.
 Keating wrote that at the Feis Temro ('Feast of Tara'), held once every three years, laws were made and histories recorded, and "It was also their custom to pass six days in feasting together before the sitting of the assembly, namely, three days before Samhain and three days after it, making peace and entering into friendly alliances with each other".

 The origins of Halloween on the 31st October are obscure but it likely contains elements of the old Samhain festivals.
+Samhain incorporated aspects of Irish, Scottish and Welsh customs.
 It also contains elements of Christian traditions, especially when the Christian festival of All Saints Day and All Souls Day were moved in the medieval period to 1 November and 2 November respectively.

-Modern folklore celebrates Halloween as a time where spirits must be appeased lest they cause mischief among the living, and even the living are allowed to cause mischief that they usually wouldn't be allowed to get away with!
+Modern folklore celebrates Halloween as a time where spirits must be appeased lest they cause mischief among the living, and even the living are allowed to cause mischief that they usually wouldn’t be allowed to get away with!
 Many aspects of Halloween have developed from these northern European folk customs, such as dressing-up, bobbing for apples and making offerings of food and trick or treating, and when Europeans migrated to America they brought these customs with them.
-In the USA Halloween grew in popularity and reemerged in Europe in the later twentieth century.
+In the USA Halloween grew in popularity and reemerged in Ireland and Britain, and then Europe, in the later twentieth century.